 Historical Tours – guided forest walks & scenic boat rides

-The dramatic landscape of volcanic mountains rising almost vertically from the sea, covered with lush tropic forest is very well appreciated from a distant view.
-The popular scenic boat rides take guests around the islands in a comfortable and relaxing way.
-They can also be combined with parts of the guided forest walk and a boat pick up from various stages of the treks, to deliver a rounded view of the interior and the exterior of the beautiful Banana Island.
+The dramatic landscape of volcanic hills rising almost vertically from the sea and covered in lush rainforest is best appreciated from the water.
+Popular scenic boat rides take guests around the archipelago in comfort and relaxation.
+For a truly complete experience, these cruises can be combined with a guided forest walk, featuring boat pick-ups at various stages of the trek to showcase both the interior and exterior of beautiful Banana Island.